nizzaneela/Programming_error_explanation/README.md

 The paper measures the two week doubling times of the simulated epidemics at the 1000th infection, and found a 95% highest density interval (HDI) of 1.35 to 5.44 days.
 This range of early growth rates suggests that two introductions are unlikely to grow to similar sizes within the first 50,000 infections, and the results confirm this.

-Code and instructions for reproducing these results are available at [this branch](https://github.com/nizzaneela/multi-introduction/tree/corrected_with_relative_size_condition) of the author's repository.
+Code and instructions for reproducing these results are available at [this branch](https://github.com/nizzaneela/multi-introduction/tree/corrected_with_relative_size_condition) of the authors' repository.

 #### Limitations
 1. `test_sizes` assumes both introductions are simultaneous.
 This maximises the likelihood of the two introductions having similar sizes;